priyankasaini69/TicTacToe/README.md

 # TicTacToe
 Tic Tac Toe is a cool game, that I play very often.
-So I tried making it with HTML, CSS, JAVASCRIPT.
+So I tried making it using HTML, CSS, JAVASCRIPT.